rkaunismaa/LangChain-Playground/README.md

 Yeah.
 You need to run the cell multiple times to see the results change ... and understand how the model is working ...

+BTW prepending the function call with 'if useOpenAI:' supresses any output, so STOP DOING THAT!.

 ## Sunday, April 14, 2024

 Starting to go through the [LangChain v0.1.0](https://www.youtube.com/playlist?list=PLfaIDFEXuae0gBSJ9T0w7cu7iJZbH3T31) videos on YouTube by Harrison Chase.
 This content is from January 2024 ...